-Our research shows that of the more than seventy-five thousand missionaries who travel through the United States every year, only 12 percent take the time to rest.
+Our research shows that of the more than 75,000 missionaries who travel through the United States every year, only 12% take the time to rest.
 Many are exhausted when they return to their missionary field of service, stepping right back into their work.

 When asked why they don’t take the time to rest, 65% of missionaries said they could not afford it.
 Also, more than half said they were not aware of any missionary retreat centers.
 While there are a few retreat centers that offer discounts to missionaries, they are few and far between.